It is paid directly into your bank account, or your landlord’s bank account.

 If you rent from a private landlord, your housing benefit will normally be paid to you.

-Housing benefit is paid either every 2 weeks, or every 4 weeks.
-It is paid in arrears (at the end of the 2 weeks, or 4 weeks, for which it is due).
+Housing benefit is paid every two weeks or four weeks.
+It is paid in arrears (at the end of the two weeks or four weeks, for which it is due).

-If housing benefit is paid directly to your landlord, it will be paid at the end of every 4 weeks.
+If housing benefit is paid directly to your landlord, it will be paid at the end of every four weeks.

 Can my claim be backdated if I apply late?

-Pension age customers: Your housing benefit or council tax support can be backdated for a maximum of 3 months from the date you apply.
+Your housing benefit or council tax support can be backdated for a maximum of three months from the date you apply.

 You can ask for backdated benefit on the council tax support and housing benefit claim form.